abpframework/abp/docs/en/Community-Articles/2023-10-23-NET-8-Feature-raw-sql-queries-for-unmapped-types/POST.md

 ## Introduction

-I would love to talk to you about the new feature in EF Core 8.0, specifically the `raw SQL queries for unmapped types`.
+I would love to talk about the new feature in EF Core 8.0, specifically the `raw SQL queries for unmapped types`.
 This feature was recently introduced by Microsoft and is aimed at providing more flexibility and customization in database queries.

-## What is the raw SQL queries for unmapped types feature?
+## What is the raw SQL queries for the unmapped types feature?

-To give you a better understanding, let's look at a sample repository method with abp framework.
+To give you a better understanding, let's look at a sample repository method with the ABP framework.
 Here is an example of a raw SQL query using the new feature:

 ````csharp